nviktorys/GANs_for_Fin_Time_Series/README.md

 <br>Adam optimizer is used for gradient update.
 <br>Loss functions - combination of Binary Cross Entropy, Mean absolute and squared erros.
 <br>Three types of activation functions are used: linear, sigmoid and tanh.
+<br>Evaluation.
+The models diversity compared visually with PCA decomposition and t-SNE.
+Frechet Inception Distance (FID) used to measure fidelity - how close generated data follows the real time-series.
+Usefulness of models measured in terms of difference between generated and real data with RMSE and MAE.
 <br>To deal with overfitting I used early stopping, dropout layers and L2 regularisation.

 ### LSTM